Garycyberknight1/Controlled-Penetration-Testing-Lab/README.md

 - Algorithmic Logic: You developed a "Decision Engine" that filters and ranks potential exploits based on metadata (ranking, reliability, and service info).
 - Automated Data Processing: You utilized pandas to read local CSV feature files and loop through data points for automated analysis.
 - Metasploit RPC Management: You gained experience managing msfrpcd, including setting passwords, managing ports (55553), and configuring SSL/No-Database modes.
-- Exploit Matching: You learned to search for and select specific modules (like vsftpd_234_backdoor) based on version detection.
 - Service Version Identification: You used Nmap (-sV) to extract the "features" (names and versions) required for vulnerability matching.
 - Virtualization: You managed a dual-VM lab environment using VirtualBox, ensuring connectivity between a Kali Linux attacker and a Metasploitable target.
 - Network Addressing: You mastered the concept of IP/Port notation and the importance of static IP assignment in a virtual network.